GZY233/GZY233/README.md

 - ⚡  I graduated from Central South University in 2024, majoring in Data Science and Big Data Technology from the School of Computer Science
 - 🌱 I am currently pursuing my Master’s degree in Statistics at the University of Illinois at Urbana-Champaign
-- 😄 Actively seeking a Frontend Development internship for Summer 2025
 - 📫 Contact me via jinhongzhu0217@163.com
 <br>